FTC fines GoodRx for unauthorized sharing of health data

 “Digital health companies and mobile apps should not cash in on consumers’ extremely sensitive and personally identifiable health information,” Samuel Levine, head of the FTC’s Bureau of Consumer Protection, said in a statement.
 “The FTC is serving notice that it will use all of its legal authority to protect American consumers’ sensitive data from misuse and illegal exploitation.”

-GoodRx did not immediately respond to an email seeking comment on the business impact of the enforcement action.

-It is the first such enforcement under a 2009 law, the Health Breach Notification Rule, which applies to personal health record vendors and related providers not covered by HIPAA, the federal privacy rules that govern the health care industry.
+The enforcement is the first under a 2009 law, the Health Breach Notification Rule, which applies to personal health record vendors and related providers not covered by HIPAA, the federal privacy rules that govern the health care industry,

-The enforcement comes three years after Consumer Reports discovered that GoodRx was sharing people’s personal health information with more than 20 companies.
+It comes three years after Consumer Reports discovered that GoodRx was sharing people’s personal health information with more than 20 companies.
 “People told us they’d never expected that their sensitive information was being shared with the likes of Google and Facebook,” Marta Tellado, president and CEO of Consumer Reports, said in a statement Wednesday.
 “This is a win for consumers, and it could have a profound effect on how our health information is kept private moving forward.”

+GoodRx said the FTC’s complaints focus was “proactively addressed” nearly three years ago, before the FTC inquiry began.

+Justin Brookman, the director of technology policy at Consumer Reports, said he believed the FTC inquiry began after his organization’s February 2020 report.
+Prior to that, the FTC said, “GoodRx had no sufficient formal, written, or standard privacy or data-sharing policies or compliance programs in place.”

+In the industry, those technologies commonly include embedded tracking pixels provided by platforms such as Google and Facebook.

+“They put pixels on their site,” Brookman of Consumer Reports said by telephone.
+“They don’t have to do that.”

-Justin Brookman, the director of technology policy at the public-interest group, said “health apps and websites have been giving away our personal data for years without consequence.
+In a statement, Brookman said “health apps and websites have been giving away our personal data for years without consequence.
 This case should be a turning point — now companies have to understand that sharing customer data without clear permission will lead to investigations and fines.”

 On its website, GoodRx says it has helped consumers save more than $45 billion since 2011.